5-Minute Guided Meditation Script

 How does it work?

-Our free 5-Minute Guided Meditation Script typically follows a structured approach to lead the practitioner through the meditation practice.
+Our free Five-Minute Guided Meditation Script typically follows a structured approach to lead the practitioner through the meditation practice.
 Here's a step-by-step outline of how you can guide clients through their meditation journey.

-Ensure a quiet and comfortable space free from distractions.
-Instruct the client to sit comfortably with their feet flat on the floor or planted firmly on the ground beneath them.
+Ensure a quiet space free from distractions.
+Instruct the client to settle in a comfortable position with their feet flat on the floor or planted firmly on the ground beneath them.

-Begin by guiding the client to close their eyes and bring attention to the natural rhythm of their breath.
+Begin by guiding the client to close their eyes and bring attention to the normal rhythm of their breath.
 Encourage deep breaths to release tension and stress.
-Use the breath as an anchor to bring awareness of the sensations of inhalation and exhalation.
+Use the breath as an anchor to bring awareness of the physical sensations of inhalation and exhalation.

 Lead a body scan, directing awareness to different areas.
 Prompt the client to notice and release tension or discomfort in each area through exhalation and relaxation.